martinsgmx/minimal-mistakes/_posts/2018-05-25-arch-arm-simple-installation.md

 The first boot!
 ------

-After power-on the Raspberry we need connect to it via SSH, for that, we need know the IP address which is assigned by router or modem.
+After power-on the Raspberry we need connect to it via SSH, for that, we need know the IP address which is assigned by modem.
 After know the IP, connect via SSH:

 > The default user is: alarm and the password: alarm